For those who are interested in old airline timetables, this may be one of the best resources available. It covers most corners of the world:

 This 23-km and 28-km hops would have been the shortest-ever distances on any scheduled flights in India (though there are some in places like the Scottish islands where there are flights of 1 to 2 km).

 Anyway, it appears that these three airports have not been used for many years and may now be unusable.
-In the mean time roads have improved and the railway line connecting Tripura with the rest of India was built at a snails pace over 60 years and finally reached Agartala.
-It is soon to be converted to broad gauge, and an extension to a place near Akhaura will be opened soon.
+In the mean time roads have improved and the railway line connecting Tripura with the rest of India was built at a snail’s pace over 60 years and finally reached Agartala.
+It was converted to broad gauge recently and extended to Udaipur, Belonia and Sabroom by 2019.
+An extension to a place near Akhaura will be opened soon.
 This will probably involve transhipment of containers from the metre gauge of Bangladesh to broad gauge.

 When Indian Airlines phased out their Dakotas soon after this timetable came out, many of these small airports with little traffic lost their connection.
 Vayudoot may have run their 19-seat Dorniers for a while to some of these places, but the airline itself vanished quite quickly.
 Thus ended the golden era of aviation in Tripura.
 In no other state were such small towns served by a national airline.